 In Victoria, we have a service called PROV which is the Public Record Office Of Victoria.
 You can often search for certain records through their website and while some are available to view online, other records are made available at a cost.
 They have things such as immigration and passenger records, hospital and mental health records, wills and probates, land registration, and family history.
 There are also different services that can attend PROV on your behalf to obtain records at a cost.
 You just need to tell them what you are after and they can give you a price.
 Different states or provinces will likely have some form of public record office that offers a similar sort of service. https://prov.vic.gov.au/

 If there is a particular venue that you are interested in researching, liaise with the venue itself.
-They likely have already done all of this work with historians and have all of these historical records.
+They will have already done all of this work with historians and have all of these historical records.
+In many cases, they also have relationships with the local community who donate items, and tell their own stories of their ties with the property and its history.
 They may even have brochures or books full of this historical information.
 Usually buying a copy of their book means proceeds are going back to the venue so this is a win win situation!
-You will find a lot of the volunteers who work with these venues have a wealth of information to share and can tell you more than a google search will.
+You will find a lot of the volunteers who work with these venues have a wealth of information to share and can tell you so much more than a google search will.
 Many will have historical tours you can attend and learn about the history first hand.
 They will often have spooky stories to share as well, while they don't normally tell them during the tour as it has a focus on history, if you take them aside afterward and ask them, they will usually have something spooky to share.
+In fact, they are often excited to tell their story to someone who doesn't think they are crazy!

 Eventually, you may decide that you want to research more about the paranormal itself, not just the locations.
 One of the things that people will always encourage you to do when it comes to paranormal research, is to look at the work of those who came before us.
 A lot of work was done in psychical research and parapsychology and it shaped the way the paranormal field is today.
 What better way to learn than to read the words of the actual people who did this work.